 4. High Fiber Content Is Filling and Helps Improve Digestion

 Can you lose weight eating buckwheat?
 This ancient “grain” supplies about six grams of dietary fiber in every one-cup serving.
-Fiber helps to fill you up and hastens the transit of food through the digestive tract.
+High-fiber foods help to fill you up and hastens the transit of food through the digestive tract.
 This is important for regulating bowel movements.
 Buckwheat can even protect the digestive organs from cancer, infection and other negative symptoms by preventing oxidative stress within the colon and digestive tract.

 When researchers from the Department of Food and Nutrition at Bucheon University in Korea tested the effects of buckwheat in animal studies, they observed higher antioxidant activities in the liver, colon and rectum of animals consuming it.
 Protective glutathione peroxidase and glutathione S-transferase antioxidants were all found in the digestive systems of the animals receiving the seed.